konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 On-premises, also known as self-hosted, is a setup that allows Konfuzio to be implemented 100% on your own infrastructure.
 In practice, it means that you know where your data is stored, how it's handled and who gets hold of it.
 This is because you keep the data on your own servers.

-A common way to operate a production-ready and scalabe Konfuzio installation is via Kuberneteens.
-An alternative and more light-weight deployment option is the [Single VM setup via Docker](/web/on_premises.html#alternative-deployment-options).
+A common way to operate a production-ready and scalabe Konfuzio installation is via Kubernetens.
+An alternative deployment option is the [Single VM setup via Docker](/web/on_premises.html#alternative-deployment-options).
 We recommend to use the option which is more familiar to you.
+In general

 On-Premise Konfuzio installations allow to create Superuser accounts which can access all [Documents](https://help.konfuzio.com/modules/superuserdocuments/index.html), [Projects](https://help.konfuzio.com/modules/superuserprojects/index.html) and [AIs](https://help.konfuzio.com/modules/superuserais/index.html) via a dedicated view as well as creating custom [Roles](https://help.konfuzio.com/modules/superuserroles/index.html)